courtzc/MTRN4110PhaseC_Testing/README.md

 # Using the autotester

 Export your ipynb notebook into a python script (it's an option in vscode command palette).
-Copy the content into the file:

-`project_function_code.py`, which looks like this
+Copy the content into the file `project_function_code.py`, which looks like this:

 ```